esmini/esmini/README.md

 ## Background

-The purpose of this implementation (started 2018) was initially to explore and get familiar with the emerging [OpenSCENARIO](https://www.asam.net/standards/detail/openscenario/) data format.
+The purpose of this implementation (started 2018) was initially to explore and get familiar with the emerging [OpenSCENARIO XML](https://www.asam.net/standards/detail/openscenario-xml/) data format.
 The development aimed at supporting various platforms such as Windows, Mac, Linux, and Android.
 Tool integration and portability were high priorities.
 It should be easy to use for native C++ applications as well as other frameworks like Unity3D (C#) and MATLAB/Simulink, among many others.
 Initially, focus was more on features than quality.

-Since then the purpose has grown, contributing to the spread and harmonization of OpenSCENARIO. esmini is also being used in other applications and test platforms.
+Since then the purpose has grown, contributing to the spread and harmonization of OpenSCENARIO XML. esmini is also being used in other applications and test platforms.
 It grows slowly but steady, both in terms of functionality and quality, e.g. documentation, code refactorizations, continuous integration including static code analysis, and test coverage on both unit and application levels.

 ## Binaries and demos
 Windows, Linux and Mac supported

 Latest release including source, binaries and demo packages is found here: https://github.com/esmini/esmini/releases/latest

-3D models used by the example scenarios are included in the demo packages.
+Some example scenarios make use of pre-created 3D models, which are included in the demo packages.
 They are also available [here](https://dl.dropboxusercontent.com/s/5gk8bvgzqiaaoco/models.7z?dl=0).
 Unpack into esmini/resources.
 These assets works on all platforms.
 Environment models (roads, landscape, buildings...) have been created using [VIRES Road Network Editor](https://vires.mscsoftware.com/solutions/3d-environment-road-network).

 See [User Guide](https://esmini.github.io) for more information.